 Kimberly Ayers Shariff, Executive in Charge, Business Affairs and Marketing

 Kimberly Ayers Shariff is an entertainment and corporate attorney and strategic development and marketing consultant.
-Kim’s more than fifteen years practice in the legal profession included time serving as Deputy General Counsel of Lincoln Center for the Performing Arts (LCPA).
-In addition, she has worked for other leading corporations, including Viacom’s Black Entertainment Television, LLC, where she served as Associate General Counsel, overseeing the legal and business affairs for BET’s New York operations.
+Kim’s more than fifteen years of practice in the legal profession included time serving as Deputy General Counsel of Lincoln Center for the Performing Arts, Inc. (LCPA).
+In addition, she has worked for other leading corporations, including Viacom’s Black Entertainment Television, where she served as Associate General Counsel, overseeing the legal and business affairs for BET’s New York operations.
 In this capacity, Kim provided support for BET’s production, digital media, creative services, corporate communications, news, human resources, facilities and finance departments.

 Her broad corporate and legal experience includes negotiating and documenting multi-million dollar merger/acquisition, licensing and production deals, creating and administrating risk management strategy, and overseeing intellectual property portfolios, tax and corporate affairs for the organizations she has served.
 The experience she gained in these arenas led to Kim’s appointment to work in a non-legal capacity with the President’s Strategy Group at LCPA.
 In this position, she helped build strategic framework, obtain funding, market/publicize, and administrate various community outreach programs.
 As a further expansion of her strategic development and marketing expertise, she has worked as a consultant with entertainment, not-for-profit and financial firms assisting with the creation of programming elements, business stratagem, and marketing plans for her clients.
 During these engagements, Kim has: developed strategy and communication goals for her clients, and, helped generate experiential, digital & social ideas to extend media, maximize impact, and breakthrough to target audiences.
 Among other current endeavors, she is authoring a children’s book, and works as a freelance photographer for the Wall Street Journal.